1099-NEC Deadline 2026: Filing Date, Late Penalties & How to File

 The 1099-NEC filing deadline for tax year 2025 is January 31, 2026.
 Since that's a Saturday, you have until Monday, February 2, 2026.
 There are no extensions available.

-Recipient copies AND IRS filing due same day
+- Same Deadline: Recipient copies AND IRS filing are due on the exact same day.

-Only required for payments of $600 or more
+- $600 Threshold: You are only required to file for payments of $600 or more.

 Who Needs to File 1099-NEC?